FALL RIVER REGIONAL BIKEWAY:

 To start from the Martine Street parking lot & the Alfred J. Lima Quequechan River Rail Trail [Southeastern End]; From I-195 take exit 14A to Route 24 south.
 Take exit 2 to Brayton Ave and turn right.
 Turn right on Martine St (Route 6).
 Travel 0.4 miles to the Martine Street parking lot on your right next to LePage's Seafood.

 The Fall River Regional Bikeway, once completed, will begin from Westport and travel West, alongside South Watuppa Pond via the Alfred J. Lima Quequechan River Rail Trail.
 It then turns Northwest, following the Quequechan River.
-A Gap exists to the next section of the Fall River Regional Bikeway, the Fall River Heritage State Park Walkway & Battleship Cove.
-This section of the trail travels North, alongside the Taunton River, to Bicentennial Park, where another Gap exists North, to the Bouthot Memorial Bike Path.
+A Gap exists to the next section at Battleship Cove, where the Fall River Heritage State Park Walkway & Davol Street Bike Trail both travel North, alongside the Taunton River, to Bicentennial Park, where another Gap exists North, to the Bouthot Memorial Bike Path.
 This trail takes you West, across the Taunton River via the Veterans Memorial Bridge to Somerset.
 Pvt.
 M Bouthot was killed in Iraq in 2006 and this trail is dedicated to him.
 From Battleship Cove, you can also connect, South, on-road, to the Kennedy Park Loop

 The Alfred J. Lima Quequechan River Rail Trail follows the rail bed of the Old Colony Railroad.
 This former rail line terminated in Fall River in 1854.
 On April 9, 1861, the Old Colony was authorized to build and operate a railroad from the end of track in Fall River, to the Rhode Island state line, to connect with a railroad to be built from Newport.
 It was renamed the Old Colony & Newport Railway.